A polynomial time approximation scheme for computing the supremum of Gaussian processes: Introduction

 There is a simple randomized algorithm for the problem: sample a few Gaussian vectors and output the median supremum value for the sampled vectors.
-This however, requires $O(d\log d/\epsilon^2)$ random bits.
+This, however, requires $O(d\log d/\varepsilon^2)$ random bits.
 Using Talagrand's majorizing measures theorem, Ding, Lee and Peres give a deterministic polynomial time $O(1)$-factor approximation algorithm for the problem.
 This approach is inherently limited to not yield a PTAS as the majorizing measures characterization is bound to lose a universal constant factor.
-Here we give a PTAS for the problem thus resolving the above question. \begin{theorem} For every $\epsilon > 0$, there is a deterministic algorithm that given a set of vectors $v_1,\ldots,v_m \in \rd$, computes a $(1 + \epsilon)$-factor approximation to $\ex_{x \lfta \N^d}[\sup_i |\inp{v_i,x}|]$ in time $\poly(d) \cdot m^{\tilde{O}(1/\epsilon^2)}$. \end{theorem}
+Here we give a PTAS for the problem thus resolving the above question.

-Our approach is comparatively simpler than the work of Ding, Lee and Peres, using some classical {\it comparison inequalities} in convex geometry.